Monday, December 23, 2019

 Released: November 24, 2004

 If ever a thing called Christmas shaming existed, this movie proves it's a thing.
-The premise of it is about a couple, Luther and Nora Krank (Tim Allen and Jamie Lee Curtis), who plan to skip Christmas the year their daughter is in Peru in the Peace Corps.
+It's about a couple, Luther and Nora Krank (Tim Allen and Jamie Lee Curtis), who plan to skip Christmas the year their daughter is in Peru in the Peace Corps.
 Instead of doing their usual holiday festivities, they decide to go on a Caribbean cruise instead.
 This will be the first time in 23 years their daughter won't be home for Christmas so they decide to do something different.
 Luther crunches some numbers and tells his wife that they spent $6,100 (!!) on Christmas last year and $63 of that was spent on ornament repairs.
 We also know that $600 was donated to the children's hospital and the church.
 First of all, how do you spend that much money?
 I assume most of it was for gifts, but what are they buying and how many people are they getting gifts for?
 Does Luther buy gifts for his entire office?
 Do they buy gifts for all the neighbors?
 They do mention an annual Christmas Eve party they have, so I imagine the food and wine and dessert may dig into their wallet, but surely not over a thousand dollars worth!
 Also, when they say ornament repair, do they just throw away the ones that are broken/don't work, and get new ones?
 I have never heard of anybody getting their ornaments repaired.
 I would love to see a spreadsheet of what they're spending for Christmas.
 Luther tells his wife that the cruise will only cost them three thousand dollars and she's delighted that they will save money.

 So they make plans to go on a ten day luxury cruise in the Caribbean.
 Nothing wrong with that.
 Except all their neighbors, who are all extreme Christmas fanatics (I guess they don't let any Jews or Muslims in that neighborhood!), are so outraged that the Kranks have the gall to skip Christmas.
 The neighborhood, led by Vic Frohmeyer (Dan Aykroyd) who seems to be the unofficial head of the neighborhood committee, can't believe that the Kranks won't put up Christmas decorations, including a tree that the Boy Scouts are selling for $90 (seems kind of steep for something you only use for less than a month) and a huge plaster Frosty the Snowman decoration that's seven feet tall.
 Apparently everyone in the neighborhood has their own snowman that they are expected to put up every year.
 Where does everyone keep their Frosty decoration?
 (We find out the Kranks keep theirs in their basement).
 I would hate to live in this militant neighborhood where you're expected to follow all these asinine rules.